 This incredibly talented woman has not only graced our screens, and made us want to move abroad.
 She is an amazing performer appearing in musicals all over the world, with one being the X-Factor West End Musical ‘I Can’t Sing’ produced by SYCO.

-Introducing, Scarlette one of the most warmest presenters for Channel 4’s ‘A Place in the Sun’, as well as a reporter for BBC’s The One Show and Points of View.
+Introducing, Scarlette Douglas one of the warmest presenters for Channel 4’s ‘A Place in the Sun’, as well as a reporter for BBC’s The One Show and Points of View.

 We had the honour to meet Scarlette and find out about her, and the cause that is close to her heart.
-So without further ado, we are excited to meet our next BoxHuman Inspire guest Scarlette Douglas…
+So without further ado, we are excited to meet our next BoxHuman, Scarlette Douglas…

 Hi Scarlette, thank you for taking the time to speak with us.
 Let’s start by getting to know you in your own words.
-Can you please tell me a little bit about you?
+Can you please tell our readers a little bit about yourself?